dolph/recipes/bolognese.md

 - 1 pound lamb, ground
 - 8 ounces veal, ground

-Reduce heat to low and simmer for 2-2.5 hours with a lid slightly ajar:
+Reduce heat to low and simmer for 2 hours with a lid slightly ajar:

-- (?)
+- (idea: maybe add here or in last 10 minutes of simmer?)
 14 ounces crushed san marzano
 - 1 large tomato, seeded and diced
 - 1.5 cups chicken stock
 - 1.5 cups dry red wine